itsMapleLeaf/lovenote/decisions.md

 #### ...as a web app

 - ✔️ I know web development really well and vibe with it
-- ❌ requires a decent amount of work to make it look and feel nice, even if just for myself (but less than with a GDScript plugin)
 - ❌ mismatch between web and Godot UIs can lead to bugs
 - ❌ lack of code reuse and type safety
+- ❌ saving files is kind of annoying

 ### GDScript